How to change ports on AD Import Rules in order to address changes by Microsoft on disabling the use of LDAP connections

 Please note LDAP changes apply both to User-ID and Administrator Authentication if LDAP is the auth method (versus say RADIUS or TACACS.
 Applicable in cases where LDAP is being used).

-In March 2020, Microsoft is releasing a Windows Update which will disable the use of LDAP connections (cleartext over port 389) to/from Windows Server - only LDAPS (LDAP Secure) connections (over port 636) will be accepted by Windows Server after March 2020 update.
+In March 2020, Microsoft released a Windows Update which disabled the use of LDAP connections (cleartext over port 389) to/from Windows Server - only LDAPS (LDAP Secure) connections (over port 636) will be accepted by Windows Server after the March 2020 update.

 Overall, customers will need to configure the Firewall and the Windows Server to work when communicating over LDAPS (over port 636 with a certificate)